 The media showcased endless white-sand beaches, beautiful bikini-clad girls and lost love under palm trees.
 But this was the era of exciting modernist architecture, best evidenced in the wonderfully executed, delightfully surreal, Brasilia city.
 This city was the revolutionary vision of three men of genius and they curated it from where the jungle sprawled four years earlier.

+The President’s futuristic dreams were eventually overrun by greedy money men, a military dictatorship, and powerful elites.
+The legacy of Brasilia and of that brave new world remains potently in the music.
+The visionaries were President – Juscelino Kubitschek, architect –Oscar Niemeyer and urbanist- Lucio Costa.
 It was into this hopeful world where anything seemed possible, that Antonio Carlos Jobim and Joao Gilberto appeared as forces of nature.
-Before long they reached larger North American audiences via Jazz super-star Stan Getz (and others).
-The stories surrounding the Getz/Gilberto (‘Girl from Ipanema’) session are well known; suffice to say that Astrud Gilberto wife of the talented and co-credited Joao Gilberto was not supposed to be part of the session, but was reluctantly included at the last minute.
+Before long this unique sound reached larger North American audiences via Jazz super-stars Stan Getz, Charlie Bird (and others).
+The stories surrounding the Getz/Gilberto (‘Girl from Ipanema’) session are legendary; suffice to say that Astrud Gilberto wife of the talented and co-credited Joao Gilberto was not supposed to be on the session.
+She was reluctantly included at the last minute.
 From 60’s house-wife to stardom in the blink of an eye.